LittleJ/ci4-design/README.md

 This is a proposal.
 People can suggest a different structure to the group.

-All the SASS files have some sort of "namespaced".
+All the SASS files have some sort of "namespaces".
 Meaning, I never used "a{...}", instead I used "#debug-bar a{...}", "header a{...}"...
 This way, we can decide if we want only one global CSS to be generated.

 ## Generate the CSS